Taskkill/dynamic-sandbox/README.md

 ## Demo: https://taskkill.github.io/dynamic-sandbox/

+# It's not completely secure!
+For example if code snippet contains IIFE - https://developer.mozilla.org/en-US/docs/Glossary/IIFE this sandbox is not able to prevent accessing of global object, even empty bind() call on function will lead to accessing global context.
+So if you care about security really you should not use this project.

 # It's completely controllable
-You can specify which variables should be allowed, restricted and you can even override behavior of any variable in submitted snippet.
+On the other hand if you just need some evaluator and want to override some of variables this project can be for you.
+You decide.
+So you can specify which variables should be allowed, restricted and you can even override behavior of any variable in submitted snippet.
 It can be used for code snippet evaluators on client and in node.